practicingruby/practicing-ruby-paid/posts/v7/008-oss-quality.md

 are only two rules to remember when applying this technique in your daily work:

-* Try to avoid making the codebase worse with each new change, or at least minimize future maintenance costs as much as possible.
+* Try to avoid making the codebase worse with each new change, or at least minimize new maintenance costs as much as possible.
 * If there is an easy way to improve the code while doing everyday work, go ahead and invest a little bit of effort now to make future changes easier.